Quick Answer

 Project Rate

 Best for defined engagements with clear deliverables.
 Estimate the hours, multiply by your hourly rate, then add a 15-25% buffer for scope uncertainty.
-Project rates give clients cost certainty and give you upside if you work efficiently.
+Project rates give clients cost certainty and give you upside if you work efficiently — the faster you complete quality work, the higher your effective hourly rate becomes.

 Retainer Agreements